 - Pellet stoves

-You must get a permit from your local building codes department.
-All new woodstoves and fireplace inserts must be certified for emissions performance to be installed in Oregon.
-Call your local city or county building department for details.
+You must get a permit to install a wood stove or fireplace insert.
+All new wood stoves and fireplace inserts must be certified for emissions performance to be installed in Oregon.
+Call the General Inquiries phone number for more details.